Phantom Blade Zero

-Phantom Blade Zero is an upcoming wuxia action role-playing game developed and published by S-GAME.
-The player assumes the role of Soul, an elite assassin in the service of an elusive and powerful organization known as The Order.
-Set in the Phantom World, the story is centered on his mission to uncover the truth behind the murder of The Order's patriarch.
+Phantom Blade Zero (Note: Stylized as Phantom Blade Ø. 影之刃零 (Yǐngzhīrèn Líng).) is an upcoming wuxia action role-playing game developed and published by the Chinese studio S-Game.
+The player assumes the role of Soul, an elite assassin serving an elusive and powerful organization known as The Order.
+However, he is framed for the murder of its patriarch and subsequently hunted by its members.
+Inflicted with a fatal wound to his heart and revived with a tainted heart, he is left with only a limited number of days to live.
+Set in the Phantom World, the story is centered on his mission to restore his heart and unravel the conspiracy that has condemned him.
+The game is an entry in the Phantom Blade series.

+The game's action design was based on Chinese martial arts, which included motion capture performances by martial artists such as Donnie Yen, close collaboration with traditional martial arts schools, and inspiration drawn from classic martial arts cinema.

-Phantom Blade Zero is scheduled to be released for PlayStation 5 and Windows.
-The release date will be announced in 2025.
+Phantom Blade Zero is scheduled to be released for PlayStation 5 and Windows on 29 October 2026.